Assetmark Inc. Has $27.77 Million Position in Tesla, Inc. (NASDAQ:TSLA)

 Shares of TSLA opened at $1,037.86 on Thursday.
 The company has a market capitalization of $1.03 trillion, a PE ratio of 540.55, a PEG ratio of 6.20 and a beta of 1.95.
 Tesla, Inc. has a 12 month low of $379.11 and a 12 month high of $1,094.94.
 The stock’s 50-day moving average price is $749.27 and its two-hundred day moving average price is $689.61.
 The company has a current ratio of 1.51, a quick ratio of 1.22 and a debt-to-equity ratio of 0.31.

 A number of equities analysts have commented on TSLA shares.
-JPMorgan Chase & Co. restated a “sell” rating and set a $215.00 price objective on shares of Tesla in a research note on Thursday, October 7th.
-Morgan Stanley lifted their price target on Tesla from $900.00 to $1,200.00 and gave the company an “overweight” rating in a research note on Monday.
-Jefferies Financial Group lifted their price target on Tesla from $850.00 to $950.00 and gave the company a “buy” rating in a research note on Friday, October 15th.
-Canaccord Genuity lifted their price target on Tesla from $940.00 to $1,040.00 and gave the company a “buy” rating in a research note on Thursday, October 21st.
-Finally, KGI Securities assumed coverage on Tesla in a research note on Monday, August 2nd.
-They issued an “outperform” rating and a $855.00 price target on the stock.
+Oppenheimer started coverage on Tesla in a research note on Friday, July 2nd.
+They set a “buy” rating on the stock.
+UBS Group lifted their price target on Tesla from $660.00 to $725.00 and gave the company a “neutral” rating in a research note on Thursday, August 12th.
+Wells Fargo & Company lifted their price target on Tesla from $660.00 to $860.00 and gave the company an “equal weight” rating in a research note on Thursday, October 21st.
+Roth Capital lifted their price target on Tesla from $150.00 to $250.00 and gave the company a “neutral” rating in a research note on Thursday, October 21st.
+They noted that the move was a valuation call.
+Finally, Credit Suisse Group lifted their price target on Tesla from $800.00 to $830.00 and gave the company a “neutral” rating in a research note on Thursday, October 21st.
 Nine analysts have rated the stock with a sell rating, ten have assigned a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
 According to MarketBeat.com, Tesla presently has an average rating of “Hold” and a consensus target price of $734.55.

 In other news, CAO Vaibhav Taneja sold 1,767 shares of the business’s stock in a transaction dated Tuesday, September 7th.
 The stock was sold at an average price of $752.90, for a total value of $1,330,374.30.
 The sale was disclosed in a filing with the SEC, which can be accessed through this link.
 Also, CFO Zachary Kirkhorn sold 1,250 shares of the business’s stock in a transaction dated Tuesday, August 17th.
 The shares were sold at an average price of $672.59, for a total value of $840,737.50.
 Following the completion of the sale, the chief financial officer now directly owns 54,257 shares of the company’s stock, valued at $36,492,715.63.
 The disclosure for this sale can be found here.
 Insiders sold a total of 91,198 shares of company stock worth $67,080,269 over the last three months.
 25.00% of the stock is owned by company insiders.